Chart Color Schemes

 Residential development activity is lower than average in Ballarat according to AreaSearch's national comparison of local real estate markets

-Ballarat approved around 38 residential properties annually.
-From FY-21 to FY-25192 homes were approved, with 30 granted in FY-26 so far.
-The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Ballarat has recorded approximately 38 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25192 homes were approved, with an additional 30 approved so far in FY-26.
+Despite a declining population over recent years, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

 New properties are constructed at an average value of $350,000.
-This financial year, there have been $65.7 million in commercial approvals, indicating strong commercial development momentum.
-Compared to the Rest of Vic., Ballarat has significantly less development activity, 74.0% below the regional average per person.
+This year, there have been $65.7 million in commercial approvals, indicating strong commercial development momentum compared to the rest of Victoria.
+However, Ballarat has significantly less development activity than the regional average per person, with 74.0% fewer approvals.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, development activity is also lower, reflecting market maturity and possible development constraints.
-New development consists of 44.0% detached dwellings and 56.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a considerable change from the current housing mix, which is currently 80.0% houses.
+New development consists of 44.0% detached dwellings and 56.0% medium and high-density housing, reflecting a shift from the current housing mix of 80.0% houses.
+The estimated population per dwelling approval is 449 people, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Ballarat's population is forecasted to grow by 2,238 residents through to 2041.

 Frequently Asked Questions - Development